A guide to challenging a will on the grounds of want of knowledge and approval

 For a Will to be valid the testator (the person who made the Will) must have knowledge of the terms of the Will and approve its content.
 If they didn’t have the required knowledge and approval then the Will can be challenged and declared invalid.

 Challenging a Will on the grounds of want of knowledge and approval often meets with more success than other types of challenge (such as contesting a Will on the grounds of undue influence) and is therefore a common allegation in disputed Will cases.
-So what does it involve?
+So what does it actually involve?

 When knowledge and approval is presumed

 If a Will has been correctly executed then it is presumed that the testator had the required knowledge and approval of its terms.